apache/cordova-cli/doc/readme.md

 #### www/

-Contains the project's web artifacts, such as .html, .css and .js files.
-As a cordova application developer, most of your code and assets will go here.
-They will be copied on a `cordova prepare` to each platform's www directory.
-The www source directory is reproduced within each platform's subdirectory, appearing for example in `platforms/ios/www` or `platforms/android/assets/www`.
-Because the CLI constantly copies over files from the source www folder, you should only edit these files and not the ones located under the platforms subdirectories.
-If you use version control software, you should add this source www folder, along with the merges folder, to your version control system.
+The "`www`" directory contains the web artifacts of the project, encompassing various file types with extensions including, but not limited to, `.html`, `.css`, and `.js`.

+As a Cordova application developer, most of your code and assets will be placed in this directory.
+During the `cordova prepare` command execution, the contents of the "`www`" directory are copied to the corresponding `www` directories within each platform's subdirectory.
+For instance, you can find it at `platforms/ios/www` or `platforms/android/assets/www`.

+It's important to note that since the CLI regularly copies files from the source "`www`" folder, you should only make edits to the files in this directory and avoid modifying the ones located in the platform subdirectories.

+If you're using version control software, it's recommended to include both the source "`www`" folder and the "`merges`" folder in your version control system.

+When using frameworks that require a transpiling process, it is crucial to understand that the final output, which is intended for distribution, should be placed in the "`www`" directory.
+The purpose of the "`www`" directory is not to store the untranspiled source code.
+Instead, it is recommended to keep the untranspiled source code in a separate directory dedicated to that purpose.

 #### platforms/

-Contains all the source code and build scripts for the platforms that you add to your project.
+Contains all of the source code for the platforms that you add to your project.

 > **WARNING:** When using the CLI to build your application, you should not edit any files in the /platforms/ directory unless you know what you are doing, or if documentation specifies otherwise.
 The files in this directory are routinely overwritten when preparing applications for building, or when plugins are re-installed.